 Why study a master in design of new materials?

 Studying a master in design, with the particularity of being focused on design through new materials, gives the student an interdisciplinary and conciliatory vision.
 The designer specialised in this field observes, studies and develops design form a unique point of view.

 The innovation of materials is becoming more important in a changing sector that finds itself in the permanent quest of new realities.
 There is no doubt that new materials define the way reality is built.
 Thus, it is a profession with a clear vision of present and future.

 Through our master in design through new materials, students will acquire the necessary tools to become designers and creators that the sector requires.
 Upon finishing the training experience, and because of its theoretical basis and the practice in real projects, students will be prepared to successfully face any challenge.

-The Master's Degree in Design through New Materials is structured for students to acquire, develop and exercise and specific abilities and competences, which cumulatively encompass the necessary skill-set to design, develop, optimize and efficiently communicate a project in terms of both materials-driven innovation, process based production and design solutions.
+The Master in Design through New Materials is structured for students to acquire, develop and exercise specific abilities and competencies.
+These abilities cumulatively encompass the necessary skill set to design, develop, optimise and efficiently communicate a project in terms of materials-driven innovation, process-based production and design solutions.
+We want you to:

 - Be able to analyse future socio-cultural scenarios and contextualise new materials in a global context.

 - Be able to select and apply materials, technologies and manufacturing processes in design and the specific nature of the development processes.